marc-verreault/systemlab-design/README.md

 INSTRUCTIONS ON HOW TO CREATE A BUILD OF SYSTEMLAB|DESIGN

-SystemLab-Design 20.01 is a Python-based application that includes library links to PyQt 5.13.1, Numpy 1.17.2, Matplotlib 3.1.1, SciPy 1.3.1.
+SystemLab-Design 20.01 is a Python-based application that includes library links to PyQt/Qt 5.15.1 (GPL v3), Numpy 1.19.2, Matplotlib 3.2.0, SciPy 1.5.2.
 It can be distributed to other users by preparing a distribution (dist) folder using PyInstaller.

 Procedure: